mirkin/setups/iosdev.md

 }
 ```

+### Implicitly unwrapped optionals
-**Implicitly unwrapped optionals** - if you are sure it will never be nil
+If you are sure it will never be nil
 WHY?
 Not many uses could do away with a few 'if let'  use on IBOutlet
 Rather than placing an exclamation mark after the optional’s name each time you use it, you place an exclamation mark after the optional’s type when you declare it.